 While a pension consolidation helps to keep things simple and has a number of advantages, there are still some things to keep in mind when deciding if it is the right option for you.
 For example, in some cases, you may lose the existing benefits of a particular pension scheme if you transfer away from it.
 There may also be exit fees to consider.

 Seeking professional financial advice can help you to determine if the benefits of consolidating outweigh the potential drawbacks.
-At George Square Financial Management, we are committed to providing ethical and professional pensions advice, and have adopted the pension transfer Gold Standard – a mark of quality, trust and expertise in pension transfer advice.
+At George Square Financial Management, we are committed to providing ethical and professional pensions advice.